symbol/symbol-docs/source/concepts/receipt.rst

 ResolutionStatement
 ===================

-A resolution statement keeps the relation between a namespace alias used in a transaction and the real address or mosaicId.
+A resolution statement keeps the relation between a namespace alias used in a transaction and the real address or mosaic id.

 * **version**: 0x1
 * **type**: Address_Alias_Resolution or Mosaic_Alias_Resolution